How To Enter

 ENTRY RULES

-1. Entry deadline is midnight 5th August 2024.
+- Entry deadline can be found at FilmFreeway.com/TopoftheSouthFilmFestival.
 Films entered after this deadline will not be accepted.

-2. Films must be submitted in one of the following categories: Narrative film (fictional), Documentary, Animation, Music Video, 48 Hour Film Festival film, Secondary School Student film (yr 9 -13), Aotearoa film (NZ short films created outside of the Top of the South region and/or by New Zealand citizens/permanent residents).
+- Films must be submitted in one of the following categories: Narrative film (fictional), Documentary, Animation, Music Video, Secondary School Student film (yr 9 -13), Aotearoa film (NZ short films created outside of the Top of the South region and/or by New Zealand citizens/permanent residents).

-4. Films must have been completed after January 1, 2022.
+- Films must have been completed within 2 years of the entry deadline.
 Some exceptions may be granted at the discretion of the TSFF Director.

 PRESS KIT DETAILS